BillDietrich/keepasscrack/README.md

 Does not work on KDBX 4.0 format database.
 Does work on KDBX 3.1 format.

-Often useful when you forget which keyfile you used, or mixed up a few characters in a password.
+May be useful if you forget which keyfile you used, or mixed up a few characters in a password.

 When done, use 'wipe' or 'srm' to securely overwrite your wordlist.